croaky/blog/articles/ruby/job-queues.md

-# Postgres-backed job queues with Ruby
+# ruby / job queues

 The following describes a simple Ruby and Postgres job queuing system with these attributes